 In order to legally operate as a money transmitter in Maryland, professionals must become licensed.
 Materials to be submitted for licensure include:

 - Certificate of Good Standing from Maryland and/or from the state in which the applicant is incorporated

 - Applicant must have 3 years of experience in money transmission or related financial business

 - Business plan, including a detailed description or chart showing the flow of money for each transaction type

-For a full list of licensing requirements, visit our Important Links section.
+For a full list of licensing requirements, visit our Additional Resources section.